List of Mary-Kate and Ashley video games

 The Mary-Kate and Ashley games are a series of video games released between 1999 and 2002 that feature Mary-Kate and Ashley Olsen in various scenarios such as trying to solve crimes, caring for horses, or freeing a shopping mall from a curse.
-The games were released by Acclaim Entertainment on several different game systems such as the Game Boy Color and PlayStation 1 and 2 consoles.
+The games were released by Acclaim Entertainment on game systems including the Game Boy Color, PlayStation, PlayStation 2, Game Boy Advance, GameCube and Windows.